strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/porter.md

 ### Step 2: Provision a Kubernetes Cluster

-If you don't already have a Kubernetes cluster you'd like to deploy to, you can provision a Kubernetes cluster in the cloud provider of your choice (AWS, GCP, and Digital Ocean) in one click using Porter.
+If you don't already have a Kubernetes cluster you'd like to deploy to, you can provision a Kubernetes cluster in the cloud provider of your choice with a single click via Porter.
 If you already have a cluster, you can connect it to Porter using our CLI.
 To meet the ideal requirements of Strapi, we recommend you to provision a Kubernetes cluster with machines that have at least 4 vCPU and 4GB RAM.

 - [Provision a cluster through Porter](https://docs.getporter.dev/docs/getting-started-with-porter-on-aws)
 - [Connect an existing cluster to Porter](https://docs.getporter.dev/docs/cli-documentation#connecting-to-an-existing-cluster)

 ### Step 3: Deploy a PostgresDB instance on Porter

-With Porter, you can deploy a PostgreSQL database on your Kubernetes cluster with persistent volumes attached to external storage in a single click.
+On Porter, you can one-click deploy a PostgreSQL database on your Kubernetes cluster with persistence in a single click.
 From the [Launch tab](https://dashboard.getporter.dev/launch), select the **PostgreSQL** add-on.
 Input the username and password you'd like to use and hit **Deploy**.
 In a few minutes, the database will be ready to accept connections!

 ### Step 4: Fork the sample Repository